qlkwej/vulnscan/.github/ISSUE_TEMPLATE.md

 <!--
 BEFORE POSTING YOUR ISSUE/BUG
 - These comments won't show up when you submit the issue.
-- GitHub issues ARE NOT FOR SUPPORT, DISCUSSIONS AND QUESTIONS!
+- GitHub issues are only to submit bugs and feature requests.
 - If you have questions, use our Gitter channel https://gitter.im/simplycubed/Lobby.
 - Reproduce issue in the latest master and try to add as much detail as possible.
 - If you're requesting a new feature/enhancement, explain why you'd like it to be added and it's importance.